I. M. Pei: NCAR and related projects

 Pei was able to return to hands-on design when he was approached in 1961 by Walter Orr Roberts to design the new Mesa Laboratory for the National Center for Atmospheric Research outside Boulder, Colorado.
-The project differed from Pei's earlier urban work; it would rest in an open area in the foothills of the Rocky Mountains.
-He drove with his wife around the region, visiting assorted buildings and surveying the natural environs.
+The project differed from Pei's earlier urban work because it rested in an open area in the foothills of the Rocky Mountains.
+He drove around the region with his wife, visiting assorted buildings and surveying the natural environs.
 He was impressed by the United States Air Force Academy in Colorado Springs, but felt it was "detached from nature".

 The conceptualization stages were important for Pei, presenting a need and an opportunity to break from the Bauhaus tradition.
 He later recalled the long periods of time he spent in the area: "I recalled the places I had seen with my mother when I was a little boy—the mountaintop Buddhist retreats.
 There in the Colorado mountains, I tried to listen to the silence again—just as my mother had taught me.
 The investigation of the place became a kind of religious experience for me."
 Pei also drew inspiration from the Mesa Verde cliff dwellings of the Ancestral Puebloans; he wanted the buildings to exist in harmony with their natural surroundings.
 To this end, he called for a rock-treatment process that could color the buildings to match the nearby mountains.
 He also set the complex back on the mesa overlooking the city, and designed the approaching road to be long, winding, and indirect.

 Roberts disliked Pei's initial designs, referring to them as "just a bunch of towers".
-Roberts intended his comments as typical of scientific experimentation, rather than artistic critique; still, Pei was frustrated.
-His second attempt, however, fit Roberts' vision perfectly: a spaced-out series of clustered buildings, joined by lower structures and complemented by two underground levels.
-The complex uses many elements of cubist design, and the walkways are arranged to increase the probability of casual encounters among colleagues.
+Roberts intended his comments as typical of scientific experimentation, rather than artistic critique, but Pei was frustrated.
+His second attempt, however, fitted Roberts' vision perfectly: a spaced-out series of clustered buildings, joined by lower structures and complemented by two underground levels.
+The complex used many elements of cubist design, and the walkways were arranged to increase the probability of casual encounters among colleagues.

 Once the laboratory was built, several problems with its construction became apparent.
-Leaks in the roof caused difficulties for researchers, and the shifting of clay soil beneath caused cracks in the buildings which were expensive to repair.
+Leaks in the roof caused difficulties for researchers, and the shifting of clay soil beneath the building caused cracks which were expensive to repair.
 Still, both architect and project manager were pleased with the final result.
 Pei referred to the NCAR complex as his "breakout building", and he remained a friend of Roberts until the scientist died in March 1990.

 The success of NCAR brought renewed attention to Pei's design acumen.
 He was recruited to work on a variety of projects, including the S. I. Newhouse School of Public Communications at Syracuse University, the Everson Museum of Art in Syracuse, New York, the Sundrome terminal at John F. Kennedy International Airport in New York City, and dormitories at New College of Florida.